ODBC on Linux and UNIX platforms

 [ISQL]ERROR: Could not SQLConnect

-In this case unixODBC could not locate the DSN "dsn_does_not_exist" and hence could not load the ODBC driver.
+In this case, unixODBC couldn't locate the DSN dsn_does_not_exist and therefore couldn't load the ODBC driver.
 Common reasons for this error are:

 isql beyond testing connections

-NOTE: Unless you are running isql in batch mode we strongly suggest you run isql with the -v (verbose) argument because that will show ODBC diagnostics on failed commands and other useful information.
-Any examples in this section assume isql was run with the -v argument unless stipulated otherwise.
+Note Unless you're running isql in batch mode, we strongly suggest include the -v (verbose) argument because that retrieves ODBC diagnostics on failed commands and other useful information.
+The examples in this section assume isql was run with the -v argument.

-In Testing DSN connections we saw how isql can be used to test connection to your data sources. isql can do quite a lot more.
-Once connected to you data source you are provided with an SQL prompt at which you can:
+Although isql can be used to test the connection to your data sources, it can do quite a lot more.
+Once connected to your data source, you're provided with an SQL prompt at which you can:

-Anything entered at the SQL prompt in isql which is not a recognised isql command (see above) is passed to the ODBC driver via the ODBC API's SQLPrepare then SQLExecute.
-If the SQLExecute fails (or returns SQL_SUCCESS_WITH_INFO), isql will use SQLError to obtain ODBC diagnostics. e.g.:
+isql passes what you enter at the SQL prompt to the ODBC driver (assuming what you enter is not an isql command). isql uses SQLPrepare then SQLExecute.
+If the SQLExecute call fails (or returns SQL_SUCCESS_WITH_INFO), isql uses SQLError to obtain ODBC diagnostics.
+For example:

 SQL> select * from table_does_not_exist